JGor17/Chat-Pod-Data-Processor/README.md

 # MapReduceZoomChat
-## using Hadoop to implement a MapReduce solution to sorting and organizing the chat pod of a zoom meeting
+## using Hadoop to optimize workflow at my internship with 2U